fourscoreandmore/fourscoreandmore.org/working-in-harmony/analysis.md

 ## You are here

 On this page:
-- How to encode your analysis
+- How to enter an analysis
+- Annotation basics
+- Format of Roman numeral entries
+- Optional versus required entries
+- Incomplete analyses

 On other pages:
 - [Click here to use the app](/apps/working-in-harmony/)